moonkie

 In a Nutshell

 Just don't overreact or take chances--newborns are delicate, but they will typically give you plenty of signs to judge the next best step.
-Stay observant and stay healthy!
+As for toddlers, they just want to play!
+When an illness gets in the way, your little one needs you for comfort and care.

 Leave a Comment